jac307/MediaArtTutorials/CMST2ZP3/Desk-Cinema-1.md

 ## 🎯 Objective
 Students will collaboratively brainstorm and conceptualize their desktop cinema narrative around themes of **privacy** and **surveillance**.

-> **Note:** *“Desktop cinema”* refers to narratives that are exclusively visualized through screens, emulating the experience of watching a film or documentary on a desktop or mobile device—where digital interactions and messaging serve as the primary medium for storytelling.
+> *“Desktop cinema”* refers to narratives that are exclusively visualized through screens, emulating the experience of watching a film or documentary on a desktop or mobile device—where digital interactions and messaging serve as the primary medium for storytelling.

 ---

-## 🧰 Materials Required
+## Materials Required

 - Laptop or iPad with internet access
 - Digital or physical notebook